 There have been no instances of non-compliance on any matter relating to the CMA's code of corporate governance for MSM listed companies, CMA regulations or the MSM listing agreements.
-There were no penalties or strictures imposed on the Company by the CMA, MSM or any other statutory authority on any matter related to capital markets since its transformation to a SAOG in October 2013.
+There were no penalties or strictures imposed on the Company by the CMA, MSM or any other statutory authority on any matter related to capital markets during the year 2015.